Kishorebskr/SW-Helm/README.md

 # Tech assignment – GitOps-driven Helm Deployment with Terraform & ArgoCD

-This repoository demonstrates the end-to-end automation of Kubernetes application deployment on Amazon EKS using **Terraform, Helm, ArgoCD, and GitHub Actions**.
+This repository demonstrates the end-to-end automation of Kubernetes application deployment on Amazon EKS using **Terraform, Helm, ArgoCD, and GitHub Actions**.
 It includes Terraform configurations to provision the underlying AWS infrastructure, Helm charts to package and configure the application, ArgoCD manifests to enable GitOps-based deployments, and CI/CD workflows to automate Helm packaging and deployment.

 ---

 ## Repository Contents ####

 ### Terraform
-- **eks.tf**: I Defined the EKS cluster and nodee group resources to host the Kubernetes workloads.
+- **eks.tf**: I Defined the EKS cluster and node group resources to host the Kubernetes workloads.
 - **vpc.tf**: Here the configurations for the networking layer including VPC, subnets, and routing for EKS has been established.
 - **variables.tf**: This terraform file contains parameterized input variables for reusability and flexible infrastructure configuration.
 - **versions.tf**: It Specifies the provider and Terraform version constraints to ensure reproducibility.